-As used herein, the terms "Company" or "Companies," or "we," "us" and "our," collectively refer to Somers Re and/or, as applicable, its subsidiaries.
+As used herein, the terms "Company" or "Companies," or "we," "us" and "our," collectively refer to the Parent and/or, as applicable, its subsidiaries.
 Somers Re is licensed as a Class 4 multi-line insurer under the Insurance Act 1978 of Bermuda, as amended, and related regulations (the "Insurance Act") and is licensed to underwrite general business on an insurance and reinsurance basis.
-The Company primarily underwrites reinsurance on exposures worldwide.
+Through Somers Re, the Company primarily underwrites reinsurance on exposures worldwide.

-On April 9, 2021, the Company completed the acquisition of Axeria IARD ("Axeria") as a whollyowned subsidiary of the Parent.
-The results of operations and cash flows of Axeria are included from the acquisition date of April 9, 2021 forward.
+On April 9, 2021, the Company completed the acquisition of Axeria IARD ("Axeria") as a wholly-owned subsidiary of the Parent.
+The results of operations and cash flows of Axeria are included in the consolidated financial statements from the acquisition date of April 9, 2021.
 See Note 3, "Business combinations" for further details.

-The Company has four operating subsidiaries underwriting insurance exposures in the U.S. and Europe.
+Somers Re has four operating subsidiaries underwriting insurance exposures in the U.S. and Europe.
 Watford Specialty Insurance Company Ltd. ("WSIC") is a U.S.-based excess & surplus ("E&S") lines insurer.
 Watford Insurance Company Ltd. ("WIC"), is a U.S-based insurer writing admitted (or licensed) U.S. insurance business.
 Watford Insurance Company Europe Limited ("WICE") was incorporated in Gibraltar, and writes personal lines and commercial lines of property & casualty ("P&C") insurance in the United Kingdom.
-Axeria IARD, a P&C insurance company based in France, writes insurance business in Europe.
+Axeria, a P&C insurance company based in France, writes insurance business in Europe.